Ahmad Sanjar: Campaign against the Nizari Ismailis (1152)

+Rebellion of Oghuz Turks

-Sanjar’s as well as the Seljuks' rule collapsed as a consequence of yet another unexpected defeat, this time at the hands of the Seljuks’ own tribe, in 1153.
+Sanjar's as well as the Seljuks' rule collapsed as a consequence of yet another unexpected defeat, this time at the hands of the Seljuks’ own tribe, the Oghuz Turks, in 1153.
 Sanjar was captured during the battle and held in captivity until 1156.
 It brought chaos to the Empire - situation later exploited by the victorious Turkmens, whose hordes would overrun Khorasan unopposed, wreaking colossal damage on the province and prestige of Sanjar.
 Sanjar eventually escaped from captivity in the fall of 1156, but soon died in Merv (present-day Turkmenistan), in 1157.
-After his death, Turkic rulers, Turkmen tribal forces, and other secondary powers competed for Khorasan, and after a long period of confrontations, the province was finally conquered by Khwarazmians in the early 1200s.
+After his death, Turkic rulers, Turkmen tribal forces, and other secondary powers competed for Khorasan, and after a long period of confrontations, the province was finally conquered by the Ghurids in 1192, and by the Khwarazmians in the early 1200s.

 Death and legacy

 Sanjar died in 1157 and was buried in Merv.
 His tomb was destroyed by the Mongols in 1221, during their invasion of the Khwarezmian Empire.

 The death of Sanjar meant the end of the Seljuq dynasty as an empire, since they controlled only Iraq and Azerbaijan afterwards.
 Sanjar is considered one of the most prominent Seljuq sultans and was the longest reigning Muslim ruler until the Mongols arrived.
 Although of Turkic origin, Sanjar was highly Iranized, and due to his feats, even became a legendary figure like some of the mythological characters in the Shahnameh.
 Indeed, medieval sources described Sanjar as having "the majesty of the Khosrows and the glory of the Kayanids".
 Persian poetry flourished under Sanjar, and his court included some of the greatest Persian poets, such as Mu'izzi, Nizami Aruzi, and Anvari.

+Sanjar was widely regarded as a pious and God-fearing ruler, with sources noting his personal ascetic practices, such as wearing simple attire.
+He was also a diligent student of religious knowledge and maintained close relationships with the ulema, ascetics, and hermits.
+This devotion was so prominent that his enemies, after his defeat and capture, specifically targeted religious scholars and government officials to express their anti-Sanjar sentiment.

+Described as a king "of right opinion, sound belief, and truthful promise", Sanjar was a fervent defender of Sunni Islam.
+His reign was characterized by a strict adherence to the Sunna and the high road of justice.
+He was actively involved in combatting heresy, even being credited with saving orthodox Islam in Herat by defeating the Batini leader Habashi b.
+Altutiyaq.